seonghoony/www/_pages/index.md

 I have academic experience in teaching practical hacking and defense techniques, such as reverse engineering, system/network hacking, smart car hacking, and attack defense strategies (e.g., machine learning-based intrusion detection systems).
 I believe that it is essential to have an in-depth understanding of traditional computer science and engineering topics---including data structures, operating system concepts, system programming, data communications, and networking---so as to *really* understand security risks, threats, vulnerabilities, and proper countermeasures.

-At SMWU, I am teaching Linux Administration and Security as well as Fundamental Algorithms.
+At SMWU, I am teaching Linux Administration and Security as well as Introduction to Algorithms.

 See more on my [teaching page](./teaching.html).